 - will cider vinegar remove rust

-- how to get rust out of clothes with vinegar
+- how to remove rust with apple cider vinegar